-On the heel of the national championship (a big congratulations to the LSU Tigers!) and only a few weeks away from the 54th Super Bowl, sports are inevitably consuming our free time.
-We don’t know about you, but we’re thinking about all of the buffalo chicken dip, nachos, and wings we’ll eat, but we diverge.
+On the heel of the national championship (a big congratulations to the LSU Tigers!) and a Super Bowl win by the Kansas City Chiefs, sports are inevitably consuming our free time.
+We don’t know about you, but we’re thinking about all of the buffalo chicken dip, nachos, and wings we’ve eaten, but we diverge.

 If you’ve read a few of our blogs, you’ll notice we like to take real-life, fun examples and connect them to the world of manufacturing analytics.
 Football is no exception.